KyleMayes/vulkanalia/tutorial/book/src/setup/base_code.md

 struct AppData {}
 ```

-We first import `anyhow::*` so we can use `anyhow`'s [`Result`](https://docs.rs/anyhow/latest/anyhow/type.Result.html) type for all of the fallible functions in our program.
+We first import `anyhow::Result` so we can use `anyhow`'s [`Result`](https://docs.rs/anyhow/latest/anyhow/type.Result.html) type for all of the fallible functions in our program.
 Next we import all of the `winit` types we need to create a window and start an event loop for that window.

 Next comes our `main` function (which returns an `anyhow::Result` type).
 This function starts by initializing `pretty_env_logger` which will print our logs to the console (as shown later).